Wouldn’t it be great if after publishing new content on your site, the following took place … all from your page address:

 - domain.com/tag_base/tag_name

-For example, using “topics” as your category base would display your category links as ‘http://domain.com/topics/category_name/’.
+For example, using “recipes” as your category base will display your category links as ‘http://domain.com/recipes/category_name/’.

 Remember to save any changes when you are done …